Nova Lifestyle Inc (NVFY) Stock Price and Analyst Predictions

 NVFY stock’s latest price update

-Nova Lifestyle Inc (NASDAQ: NVFY)’s stock price has plunge by 1.18%relation to previous closing price of $5.08.
-Nevertheless, the company has seen a -1.34% plunge in its stock price over the last five trading sessions. prnewswire.com reported 2025-09-05 that Transaction Underscores ATIS’s Execution Expertise in Tech-Driven Consumer Sectors NEW YORK, Sept.
+The stock of Nova Lifestyle Inc (NASDAQ: NVFY) has decreased by -3.27% when compared to last closing price of $5.5.
+Despite this, the company has experienced a 1.92% gain in its stock price over the last five trading sessions. prnewswire.com reported 2025-09-05 that Transaction Underscores ATIS’s Execution Expertise in Tech-Driven Consumer Sectors NEW YORK, Sept.
 5, 2025 /PRNewswire/ — American Trust Investment Services, Inc. (ATIS) is pleased to announce that it served as the exclusive placement agent for Nova LifeStyle, Inc. (NASDAQ: NVFY) in connection with its follow-on public offering.

 NVFY’s Market Performance

-Nova Lifestyle Inc (NVFY) has seen a -1.34% fall in stock performance for the week, with a 163.59% gain in the past month and a 267.14% surge in the past quarter.
-The volatility ratio for the week is 4.66%, and the volatility levels for the past 30 days are at 15.10% for NVFY.
-The simple moving average for the past 20 days is 15.94% for NVFY’s stock, with a 255.92% simple moving average for the past 200 days.
+NVFY’s stock has risen by 1.92% in the past week, with a monthly rise of 99.25% and a quarterly rise of 245.45%.
+The volatility ratio for the week is 5.54% while the volatility levels for the last 30 days are 12.31% for Nova Lifestyle Inc The simple moving average for the past 20 days is 3.25% for NVFY’s stock, with a 238.94% simple moving average for the past 200 days.

-During the last 5 trading sessions, NVFY fell by -1.34%, which changed the moving average for the period of 200-days by +1,075.42% in comparison to the 20-day moving average, which settled at $4.43.
-In addition, Nova Lifestyle Inc saw 261.97% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, NVFY rose by +1.92%, which changed the moving average for the period of 200-days by +1,194.40% in comparison to the 20-day moving average, which settled at $5.15.
+In addition, Nova Lifestyle Inc saw 265.26% in overturn over a single year, with a tendency to cut further gains.

 Stock Fundamentals for NVFY